A short and sweet update on using Slide Labels to make your presentation searchable on the go.

 Slides are named after the background image

-When you create a new slide in a showcase and add a background image, the system will automatically rename the slide after the background image file name.
+When you create a new slide in a presentation and add a background image, the system will automatically rename the slide after the background image file name.

 You can find a list of your slides and their names to the left of your showcase in the Editor screen.

 Renaming slides will appeal to the Type As in your team.
-It's so satisfying to see a neat, easy-to-read list when you're creating a showcase.
+It's so satisfying to see a neat, easy-to-read list when you're creating a presentation.

 If your organization has complicated file naming rules — or you've got a lot of file names that look like someone's cat walked across their keyboard when saving it — a quick rename will declutter your slide list and let you breathe a sigh of relief.

-Slide names make it easy to search within a showcase
+Slide names make it easy to search within a presentation

 Admins have been able to rename slides for awhile, but now Viewers can reap the benefits using the Search function.

-Showcase can only search text within a presentation.
+Showcase Workshop can only search text within a presentation.
 That means: file names, slide names, hotspot text, or PDF contents.
-The problem is, most text in a showcase is likely to be in the form of an image which Showcase can't search.
+The problem is, most text in a presentation is likely to be in the form of an image which Showcase can't search.

 If you use Showcase to showcase (get it?) a lot of different products or options then this update could make a huge difference for your sales team.